 If you’ve been tilting your head back to stop a nosebleed, you’ve been doing it wrong.
 Read on to learn the basics about nosebleeds and when you need to see a doctor.

-The tissue that lines the inside of the nose, which is full of small blood vessels, is prone to bleeding.
-These blood vessels help warm and humidify the air we breathe, so they sit close to the surface of the membrane.
-Nosebleeds often happen in the winter, when indoor air is heated and dry and mucus in the nose becomes crusty.
+The tissue that lines the inside of the nose is full of small blood vessels that help warm and humidify the air we breathe, so they sit close to the surface of the membrane.
+Nosebleeds often happen in the winter, when indoor air is heated and mucus in the nose becomes crusty.

 In most cases, prevention goes a long way.
 In the winter, when your heat is on, use a humidifier in the bedroom to moisturize the air while you sleep.
 When you sneeze, open your mouth.
 If you’re a smoker, seek help in cutting down and stopping your cigarette intake.